 A shorter trip to Waterfall Creek offers excellent bear viewing opportunities during the peak of the salmon runs in late July and August.
 Pack Creek brings their exclusive, small-group experience to this bear viewing area, however, they can sometimes accommodate larger groups here.
 After landing on the beach, you’ll walk a quarter-mile over easy terrain.
 Then you’ll spend up to three hours watching bears chase salmon in the creek, with a roaring waterfall in the background.

-Veteran wilderness guides, a short, scenic flight, and lots of brown bears make these tours a top-rated opportunity for bear viewing in the Inside Passage.
+A vast wilderness, veteran guides, scenic flights, and the potential for seeing brown bears in their natural habitat make these tours a top-rated opportunity for bear viewing in the Inside Passage.